Perioperative Nursing Post-RN Certificate Loading...

 Students will be responsible for any travel and accommodation costs associated with the skills lab and clinical placement.

 A grade of B (75%) is the minimum passing grade.
 Students must complete both theory and practice components of nursing courses to receive credit.

-Students may be required to write a theory exam if clinical commencement date is more than thirty (30) days past the theory completion date.
+Students may be required to write a theory exam if clinical commencement date is 4 months or more past the theory completion date.

 A student, who is absent for more than two clinical days, may need to make up the lost time before being allowed to progress through clinical or complete the program.
 Absences from the clinical site may result in the instructor being unable to evaluate the student’s clinical performance and may result in the student being assigned a failing grade in the course.

-This program must be completed within one year of the program start date.
+This program must be completed within two years of the program start date.

 To be eligible to receive a Post-RN Certificate in Perioperative Nursing, you must successfully complete all requirements of the curriculum.
 Once you have completed the program requirements, please apply to graduate.